 It is best not to explain more than you have to.
 That approach could be construed as adding insult to injury to the reader.

-Offer any alternative, solutions or suggestions you might have.
+Offer any alternatives, solutions or suggestions you might have.
 Again, using the examples above:

 Vendor: “We greatly regret the ending of our working relationship.
 If the current situation changes, we will gladly contact your company in hopes of resuming our use of your services.
 We wish your company continued success.”